Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Results

 \subsection{Computational Results {for LP vs. SDP Comparison}}

 We present the results of our learning experiments in Tables~\ref{tab:classification-LPvsSDP} and \ref{tab:regression-LPvsSDP} for classification and regression, respectively.
-We design 11 experiments (labeled as ``ID" in the first column of the tables) with various training and test set combinations (given under the second and third columns, respectively).
+We design 17 experiments (labeled as ``ID'' in the first column of the tables) with various training and test set combinations (given under the second and third columns, respectively).
+In particular, 11 experiments are conducted on the Synthetic data set and 6 experiments are conducted on the Synthetic$'$ data set.
 Each data set is identified with a triplet $(n,m,N)$ that gives the number of variables, constraints and data points, respectively.

+For the Synthetic$'$ data set, we select six experiments to represent the main types of scenarios of interest, and we keep these same dimension combinations across the four synthetic-data result tables.
+Experiment 12 serves as a baseline case where all three setups are applicable.
+Experiment 13 is included as a more challenging setting with limited data.
+Experiment 14 again allows all three setups, but with a larger data set.
+Experiments 15 and 17 are chosen as complementary DI-only experiments to test generalization across different instance dimensions.
+Finally, Experiment 16 represents a more structurally complex setting with mixed training dimensions and transfer to an unseen larger dimension.
+Therefore, even though the number of Synthetic$'$ experiments is smaller, they still capture a representative range of scenarios.

 Each experiment is run under fDD, sDD and DI setups as long as such a setup is applicable.
-For example, when the training and test sets have the same $n$ and $m$ (such as ID 1-5), all three setups are applicable.
-However, when the training and test sets have different $n$ but same $m$ value, the fDD is no longer applicable (such as ID 6-11).
-Finally, when these sets have different $m$ values, only the DI setup is applicable (such as ID 6-11).
-In total, we have 23 feasible experiment-setup pairs.
+For example, when the training and test sets have the same $n$ and $m$ (such as ID 1-5 and 12-14), all three setups are applicable.
+However, when the training and test sets have different $n$ but the same $m$ value (such as ID 7, 8 and 16), the fDD setup is no longer applicable.
+Finally, when these sets have different $m$ values (such as ID 6, 9-11, 15 and 17), only the DI setup is applicable.
+In total, we have 36 feasible experiment-setup pairs, including 23 pairs for the Synthetic experiments and 13 pairs for the Synthetic$'$ experiments.
 We note these experiments are designed so that the accuracy vs. applicability trade-off among different setups can be seen clearly.